Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: The Peaks-Over-Threshold approach

-and so Condition \ref{cond:prior}\ref{cond:pisc} is trivially satisfied. \end{ex} Given a prior density $\pi$ (proper informative or improper non-informative), accordingly, the posterior distribution on the parameters $\bftheta$ of the GP distribution is defined as
+and so Condition \ref{cond:prior}\ref{cond:pisc} is trivially satisfied. \end{example} Given a prior density $\pi$ (proper informative or improper non-informative), accordingly, the posterior distribution on the parameters $\bfvartheta$ of the GP distribution is defined as